Feds: Virus frauds spread, preying on Medicare recipients

 WASHINGTON — Scam artists are preying on older people's fears by peddling fake tests for the coronavirus to Medicare recipients, a federal law enforcement agency warned on Monday.

+And moving separately on another law enforcement priority, President Donald Trump signed an order directing a crackdown on large-scale hoarding that's intended to create shortages of critical goods and drive prices up.

-The Health and Human Services inspector general's office said it's seeing marketing schemes rapidly pivot to offering tests for COVID-19 and "Senior Care Packages" with hand sanitizer or even tout a vaccine, which doesn't exist.
-Some marketers falsely claim that President Donald Trump has ordered that seniors get tested.
+Alerting seniors to fraud, the Health and Human Services inspector general's office said it has seen marketing schemes rapidly pivot to offering tests for COVID-19 and "Senior Care Packages" with hand sanitizer or even tout a vaccine, which doesn't exist.
+Some marketers falsely claim that Trump has ordered that seniors get tested.

 It's all a trick to get personal information that can be used to bill federal and state health programs, said Christian Schrank, assistant inspector general for investigations.